DimensionSoftware/instant-skeleton/README.md

 **We appreciate your enthusiasm; this code is not yet ready for prime-time!**

 * [Famo.us+react](https://github.com/Famous/famous-react/issues)
-* Selenium tests
 * Feathers-like services
+* Selenium and more tests
 * Coverage working with LiveScript
-* Implement TODO example app inside skeleton
+* Fork and implement TODO example
 * More beautiful documentation &amp; better literate .ls
-* Bootstrap data-layer -- bookshelf or https://www.youtube.com/watch?v=41oDDTRWjIQ

 &nbsp;